Subaru Legacy (fourth generation): Australian model

 The Liberty BL (sedan) and BP (wagon) were offered in Australia from 2004.
 Initially the model grades were 2.0i, 2.5i, 2.0GT, 3.0R, and 3.0R spec.B.

 The 2.5i could also be ordered with Luxury Pack (in-dash CD Player, leather interior, power driver's seat, sunroof, climate control A/C), Safety Pack (dual front side and curtain airbags, sunroof, climate control A/C), or Premium Pack which is the combination of Luxury and Safety Packs.
 Premium Pack was also offered for the GT.
-In 2006 the Liberty 2.0i became 2.0R, and the 3.0R spec.B was also available as Blitzen model with sport grill and aero bumpers.
+In 2006 the Liberty 2.0i became 2.0R, and the 3.0R spec.B was also available as Blitzen model with sport grille and aero bumpers.
 For the 2007 model year, the Liberty GT and new GT spec.B received a bigger 2.5-liter turbocharged engine.
 All models were offered with a manual or auto transmissions.